156 Amazing Things to Do in Jamaica

 Negril’s resorts offer a range of spa services designed to pamper and rejuvenate.
 Whether it’s a massage, a body scrub, or a facial, spending a day at a spa is a perfect way to relax and unwind.
 Many spas use local ingredients like Jamaican Blue Mountain coffee and tropical fruits, enhancing the experience with a local touch.

 The Great Morass is a large wetland area that offers rich biodiversity.
-Exploring this area can be done on guided eco-tours, where you can learn about the local flora and fauna.
 Bird watching is particularly rewarding here, with the chance to spot unique species in their natural habitat.

 Parasailing in Negril provides breathtaking aerial views of the crystal-clear waters and expansive beaches.
 It’s an exhilarating way to experience the beauty of the Caribbean from above, with flights typically lasting around 15 minutes.